cpierceworld/CarND-MPC-Project/README.md

 Also for latency, there is the "latency_steps" parameter which causes the MPC algorithm to assume that the latency before the actuator will actually do anything is that many time steps (and will thus use the actuators starting values for those time steps).

 I am also printing out "Actual Latency" which is the time between sending actuator commands back tot he simulator.
-I'm doing this because my development laptop is not that powerful and I and finding that even though we set a latency pause of only .1 seconds, the actual latency I'm seeing is closer .3 seconds.
+I'm doing this because my development laptop is not that powerful and I am finding that even though I set a latency pause of only .1 seconds, the actual latency is closer .3 seconds.

-To deal with latency I could either bring the speed way down (like 20mph) as well as lower the N down to 6 and then I can use the expected .1s latency_step.
+To deal with the latency I could either bring the speed way down (like 20mph) as well as lower the N down to 6 and then I can use the expected .1s latency_step.
 Alternativly I could just increase my latency_steps to match the "Actual Latency" (i.e. 3 latency steps) and then it works with 50mph and an N of 10.

 ---